-When talking about globalisation, it’s impossible to ignore the role of technology and how advancements in software, data gathering and digital communications have changed the strategic planning process processes and the way we’re able to operate our businesses.
-The world has become both larger in opportunity and smaller in distance, thanks to technology.
+When talking about globalisation, it’s impossible to ignore the role of new technology and how advancements in software, data gathering and digital communications have changed the strategic planning process processes and the way we’re able to operate our businesses.
+Thanks to technology, the world has become simultaneously smaller in distance and bigger in opportunity.

 These developments mean that we now face immense international competition when it comes to making our business not only viable, but but also hugely successful.
 When looking to sell our products online, we now sit in a marketplace that is larger than ever before.
 After all – if we choose to – we can implement a growth strategy that aims to sell to the entire world.

-But although this means competition is stiff, this position has many advantages.
+But although this means competition is stiff, this position also has many advantages.
 The margin for profit is bigger than ever.
 The room for growth is global.
 We can provide a product that caters for millions.

 But to make sure your business is relevant within the global marketplace, it’s imperative to keep up with the expectations of an e-commerce customer.

 The growth of international competition in retail means that local Australian businesses selling online need to stay ahead of the curve.
-But competition is good – it pushes business to perform and streamline, to find efficiencies, whether locally or abroad.
+But competition is a good thing – it pushes business to perform and streamline, to find efficiencies, whether locally or abroad.

 So how can we keep up with, and embrace, international competition?

 Make your ecommerce shipping competitive

 Shipping is among the most challenging aspects of running a small business – particularly when it comes to digital commerce – but it’s also the most effective method of attracting both local and overseas customers.
 The process of making your shipping as competitive as possible will depend on the kind of industry you’re in and the types of things you sell.